mikafur32/PebbleCounts-Application-UI/README.md

 # PebbleCounts-Application

-This is a collection of _Python_ scripts implementing some of the methods outlined in an upcoming manuscript.
+This is a collection of _Python_ scripts implementing some of the methods outlined in ["Tracking downstream variability in large grain-size distributions in the south-central Andes"](https://doi.org/10.1029/2021JF006260).
 In this manuscript we up-scale the use of the [PebbleCounts](https://github.com/UP-RS-ESP/PebbleCounts) algorithm to large photo-surveyed channel cross sections in high mountain rivers to count grain-size distributions.
 The percentile uncertainty estimation via binomial theory is taken from recent work by Brett Eaton, published [here](https://esurf.copernicus.org/articles/7/789/2019/esurf-7-789-2019.html) and available as _R_ code [here](https://github.com/bceaton/GSDtools).
 In this repository, the main _R_ function _QuantBD_ has simply been translated without modification into _Python_.

 ## Citation